calscoo/monitor_osd_scripts/README.md

-Allows changing multiple monitors inputs with the execution of a single script from varrying systems.
+Allows changing multiple monitors hardware settings such as osd inputs, resfresh rate, resolution, scaling, etc. with the execution of a single script from varrying systems.
 Current solutions include a powershell script for Windows devices and a bash script for M1 MacOS devices.

 PC requirements:
 ```